 Being a volunteer

-Our volunteers are a key part of the 4-H youth Development Program.
+Our volunteers are an essential part of the 4-H Youth Development Program.

-By Volunteering, you are helping to grow the skills of 4-H youth to be our future leaders.
+By volunteering, you are helping to grow the skills of 4-H youth, help them find their spark and become our future leaders.

 Ways you can volunteer

 Volunteering in 4-H is flexible and rewarding.
-Share your expertise and experience with the youth and other volunteers to make things happen!
+Share your expertise and experience with 4-H youth in your community and collaborate with other volunteers . . . we all grow together!

 Process to become a new 4-H Volunteer